tdaboiku/binder-postgres/README.md

 # Jupyter interface to Postgres

+This is a tool for writing SQL queries and executing them in an interactive notebook.
+It builds a portable Docker container that contains both Jupyter and a PostgreSQL server.

+The database is preloaded with some tables from the [DVD rental sample dataset](http://www.postgresqltutorial.com/postgresql-sample-database/).

+Julie has written a set of SQL exercises in [her fork](https://github.com/julizhu/sql-training-tool/) of the repo.

 ## Use with Binder

 This repo is compatible with mybinder.org.
 Click the link below to launch a public online instance.